ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The following SPF examples assume that SPF produces a passing result.
 Alignment cannot exist if SPF does not produce a passing result.

-Example 1: SPF in alignment:
+Example 1: SPF in strict alignment:

 ~~~
      MAIL FROM: <sender@example.com>